APPLIED WEEKLY LESSONS

 - Hannah Corneau (Broadway actor, Elphaba, Wicked)

 - Dr. Rebecca Folsom (Boston Conservatory)

 - Daniel Bubeck (professional countertenor and early music specialist)

 Prior to receiving instructor permission for voice lessons, you will need to audition.
 Auditions will be held during the first week of the semester.
 Please contact Sylvia Stoner-Hawkins to schedule an audition.

 - Please complete the audition form, linked here.

-- Please prepare one classical song (or legitimate musical theater tune) from memory.
+- Please prepare one song that demonstrates your complete vocal range and ability from memory.
 Be ready to sing this in your audition with an accompaniment track.
 Please bring a copy of the sheet music to the audition with any cuts noted for the audition panel.

 - Following the audition, we will assess your musical skills.
 You will be asked to sightread simple melodies and rhythms, and you will also be asked to play a simple melody on the piano.

 - Students will be informed regarding studio placement, or placement in "Class Study of Voice" or "Rudiments of Music," by email no later than the day after your audition.

 - If accepted into a studio, your voice teacher will contact you to set up your lesson time.